Amazon S3

 60 seconds to set up. $49/month.
 No contracts.
 Cancel anytime.
 Your Amazon S3 integration goes live the moment you click connect.

 When you use Amazon S3's API directly, you're on your own for credential management, security, and logging.
-Clawctl handles all of that for you — encrypted storage, access controls, and a complete audit trail — so you can focus on building your product instead of managing infrastructure.
+Clawctl handles all of that for you — encrypted storage, access controls, and a complete audit trail — so you can focus on building your product instead of managing storage infrastructure.